PacificVis/pvis2024/pages/cfp/notes.md

 # Submission Instructions

 Original, unpublished short papers of up to 6 pages (reference included) are invited.
+Note that 6 pages is the length limit, not the expected length.
 All accepted papers will appear in the IEEE Digital Library.
 Manuscripts should be prepared according to the guide for authors given at [https://tc.computer.org/vgtc/publications/conference/](https://tc.computer.org/vgtc/publications/conference/).

 # Paper Chairs